Frequently asked questions about Accessibility Processing:

 If your site is accessible publicly online, then you still need to make your content accessible.
 Public online content can be accessed by anyone and ultimately should be prepared to be as accessible as physically possible.
 Legally, all university-affiliated, public-access websites need to be made accessible; failing to do so could result in a lawsuit.

 If you do not have a DSS Student and are teaching within a Cougar Course environment you do not need to make your content accessible.
 Though accessibility is not required, having your course processed to be accessible will be beneficial, especially if any students within your class(es) do not self identify as having a disability or use mobile devices to access your content.

 Can anyone have their course(s)/site(s) checked for accessibility?

 Yes, as long as the sites being submitted are university affiliated, anyone can submit their content to be checked for accessibility.

 What kinds of things are being looked at/makes a site accessible?

-Many elements are considered when making a site accessible such as: headers, alternative text on images, marked tables, layout design, color choices, captions on videos, and coding elements.
+Many elements are considered when making a site accessible such as: headers, alternative text on images, marked tables, layout design, color choices, captions on videos (if applicable), and coding elements.

 If you have questions or concerns that are not addressed on this page, please contact: email@example.com.